microsoftgraph/microsoft-graph-docs-contrib/concepts/overview.md

 ## Access Microsoft Graph at scale

 Microsoft Graph Data Connect enables bulk - rather than the traditional transactional - access to Office 365 data.
-This enables intelligent feature development using Azure tools.
-You can use Microsoft Graph Data Connect to build apps that:
+With the bulk Office 365 data, you can use Azure tools to build intelligent apps that:

 - Find you the closest expert on a topic to you in your organization
 - Automate knowledge base creation